Minimum Density Power Divergence Estimation for the Generalized Exponential Distribution: Simulation studies

 The results from Table \ref{table_sim1} and \ref{table_sim2} demonstrate the effectiveness of MDPDE over other methods mentioned in Section \ref{ge_parest}, even in the presence of a small percentage of outliers in the dataset.
 When the contamination percentage is tiny (1\%) and the outlier value is smaller (C1), ML estimation still performs better than others in terms of MSE.
-However, once the outlier is larger (C2), MDPDE with certain $\alpha$ outperforms other alternatives.
-In C2, for high (10\%) contamination percentage, MDPDE with $\alpha = 0.5$ outperforms MDPDE with $\alpha = 1$ in terms of average bias; this indicates that we do not necessarily achieve better robustness whenever $\alpha$ increases, and selecting an optimal $\alpha$ is crucial.
+However, once the outlier is larger (C2), MDPDE with some $\alpha > 0$ outperforms other alternatives.
+While an influence function analysis illustrates the limiting effect of an infinitesimally small proportion of outliers on estimation as explained in Section \ref{sec:influence}, the influence of a high contamination percentage can be assessed from Table \ref{table_sim1} and \ref{table_sim2}.
+When $\alpha > 0$, we observe a non-monotonic behavior of the influence functions in Figure \ref{fig_if}.
+Besides, for a certain range of values of the outlier, the influence function shows different increasing and decreasing patterns across different values of $\alpha$.
+Comparing the elements across Tables \ref{table_sim1} and \ref{table_sim2}, for $\alpha=0.1$, the absolute average biases in estimating $\lambda$ and $\nu$ increase as the outlier increases.
+At the same time, an opposite pattern is observable for $\alpha=0.2$.
+Comparing the absolute average biases for $\alpha = \alpha_{\textrm{opt}}$, we observe that they are uniformly smaller when the outlier is larger, although such a pattern is not observable in MSE.
+Overall, across different positive proportions of outliers, MDPDE with $\alpha = \alpha_{\textrm{opt}}$ generally outperforms the alternative methods.